 Frequently asked questions

 My car has severe rust in the fender.
-Can I still save it from going to the scrapyard?
+Is it beyond repair?

-In some very typical cases, the rust has spread all around the original shock mount, which may eventually tear off completely from the body and look really awfull.
-In other cases, it remains barely attached, typically in the lower portion of the mount near the frame rail, and is rusted in the upper portion.
-Rust may spread in other areas in the fender as well, which is very common.
+In typical cases, the rust spreads all around the original shock mount, which may eventually tear off completely from the body and look really awfull.
+In other typical cases, it remains barely attached to the body, typically in the lower portion of the mount near the frame rail, and is rusted in the upper portion.
+Rust may spread in other areas in the fender as well, which is very common too.

-Before the repair, it may look like there is no hope to repair it easily (a lot of rust, teared metal, crumbles falling off), yet it is totally repairable.
-Consider all this rust can be brushed off, patched with fiberglass, a material that doesn’t rust and that will seal the metal to prevent further rusting.
+At first sight, it may look like there is no hope to repair it (a lot of rust… teared metal… pieces falling off), yet it is totally repairable.
+The shock can be secured to the frame with our product, then the wheel arch can be cleaned and resealed to prevent further corrosion.

 Do you sell replacement wheel arch panels?